artintelclass/final-yz2812/README.md

 ![Imgur](https://i.imgur.com/fIkDeE3.jpg)
 * Self-Evaluation:
 In this project, I have learned and understand plenty of knowledge about different coding languages, and how can I use them to apply artificial intelligence related projcet to public users.
 Starting from switching code in the pretrained model in Python, I teired to use tensorflow.js and keras.js to accopmlish web-based model prediction.
 However, due to the model's converting issue, I had to use flask to construct the server and create a webpage where the data can pass between python and html.
 In order to optimize the visual effect of the project, I used P5.js to create a sketch to illustate the interaction.
 Overall, I am satisfied with the project, as the process of making it gives me a clear clue that how to integrate different coding part together.
 Nevertheless, I have to admit that the process of figuring out the issue of running the model on browser took me too much time, which resulted I did have too much time on polishing the project.
 For the next step, I will consider add more emoticons into the program, which can generate various but similar emoticons for the same input.
+* Instruction:
+You can download the file [Emoting_Your_Emotion](https://github.com/artintelclass/final-yz2812/tree/master/Emoting_Your%20Emotion) and add its files directly to the "example" directory in MIT's [Deepmoji] (https://deepmoji.mit.edu/) model with downloading its pre-trained model.
+Then, please install required libraries and run the python file "running the page".